Maldives Travel Guide: Everything You Need to Know for Your Trip

-There are 1192 islands of which approximately 200 are inhabited.
+There are 1192 islands in the Maldives of which approximately 200 are inhabited.
 It is the smallest country in Asia!
 The islands are grouped into 26 atolls.
+My forever aim is to visit them all!
+I think I’m on around 20 visited islands now…including some uninhabited ones!

 Maldives on the cheap Thulusdhoo Local Island Maldives